-Here’s a quick snapshot of the NYC rental market for February 2022, with a focus on Manhattan and Brooklyn.
-Click here to view the previous rental market snapshot.
+Here’s a quick snapshot of the NYC rental market for February 2023, with a focus on Manhattan and Brooklyn.
+You can view stats from the previous month here.

 What to Expect as a Renter